 To define new XDM fields in the UI, you must first open a schema within the Schema Editor.
 Depending on what schemas are currently available to you in the Schema Library, you can choose to create a new schema or select an existing schema to edit.

-Once you have the Schema Editor open, controls to add or edit fields appear in the canvas.
+Once you have the Schema Editor open, controls to add fields appear in the canvas.
 These controls appear next to the name of the schema, as well as any object-type fields that have been defined under the selected class or field group.

 To add a new field to the resource, select the plus (+) icon next to the schema’s name in the canvas, or next to the object-type field that you want to define the field under.

-After selecting the plus (+) icon, a New field appears in in the canvas, located within an object that is namespaced to your unique tenant ID (shown as
+After selecting the plus (+) icon, an Untitled field placeholder appears in in the canvas.